Margaretta Faugères

-Margaretta Faugères (October 11, 1771 – January 9, 1801) was the daughter of Ann Eliza Bleecker.
-She was an American playwright, poet and political activist.
-She became distinguished after the American Revolutionary War, in New York City's fashionable society, as a gifted and accomplished woman, although her married life was rendered unhappy by a profligate husband.
-After his death in 1798, she assisted in a female academy in New Brunswick; but her sufferings were said to have "broken her heart".
-She died at the early age of twenty-nine.
+Margaretta Faugères (October 11, 1771 – January 9, 1801), daughter of Ann Eliza Bleecker, was an American playwright, poet, and political activist.
+Following the American Revolutionary War, she gained recognition in New York City's elite social circles for her talents and education.
+However, her marriage was troubled due to her husband's reckless behavior.
+After his death in 1798, she worked at a women's academy in New Brunswick, New Jersey.
+Accounts suggest that the difficulties she endured throughout her life took a significant emotional toll, and she died at the age of 29.

 Early life and education

 Margaretta V. Bleecker was born in New York City to John and Ann Eliza Bleecker, members of the city's Dutch-American aristocracy.
 Shortly after her birth, the family moved to their country estate in Tomhannock, a small village north of Albany, where they lived in the "most perfect tranquility" until the outbreak of the American Revolution.
-Her mother was a prolific writer and had encouraged her to write as well.
-During the war Margaretta lost her grandmother, her aunt and her sister.
+Her mother was a prolific writer and encouraged her to write, too.
+During the war, Faugères lost her grandmother, aunt, and sister.
 Her mother was devastated by the loss and never fully recovered.
-Margaretta described their life after the war as "tolerable tranquility".
+Faugères described their life after the war as "tolerable tranquility".
 Her mother developed a tendency towards depression and destroyed most of her own writings.
-Margaretta's tragedy continued with the loss of her mother when she was twelve years old.
+Faugères' tragedy continued with the loss of her mother when she was twelve years old.

-Sometime after her mother's death, she and her father moved to New York City where she continued her education and began to write.
+Sometime after her mother's death, she and her father moved to New York City, where she continued her education and began to write.

 Career

-Faugères was committed to establishing her mother's reputation as a writer as well as her own.
-She started publishing her mother's poetry, what was left of it, in The New York Magazine in 1790.

-Similarly she began publishing her own essays and poems in the same periodical.
-Her reputation as a poet grew and for a few years she was considered the "premier poet" of the magazine.
-She had strong political views and concentrated her writings around the anti-slavery movement, her support of the French Revolution and her disapproval of capital punishment.
+Faugères was committed to establishing her mother's reputation as a writer, as well as her own.
+She began publishing her own essays and poems and what was left of her mother's poetry in The New York Magazine in 1790.
+Her reputation as a poet grew, and for a few years, she was considered the "premier poet" of the magazine.
+She had strong political views and concentrated her writings on the anti-slavery movement, her support of the French Revolution, and her disapproval of capital punishment.